aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

     }
 }
 ```
+The instrument data component is a JSON object of clinical data collected by the instrument.
+Once the instrument is administered, the data collected will be stored in this data component.
+The instrument data is, however, handled separately.

-The core schema describes the instrument's data structure and format, while the UI component decides certain
+The core schema describes the instrument's data structure and format, while the UI component defines
 front-end properties.
-Both the schema and the UI component are required in order to have a fully loaded and
+Both the schema and the UI component are required in order for the instrument to be ready for front-end rendering.
-rendered instrument.
 These components can be defined either within the same JSON object, or independently.
 This is
-also true for the instrument data component.
+also true for the instrument data component which can be added to the same JSON object for a self-contained package.

-The instrument data component is a JSON object of clinical data collected by the instrument.
-An implementation of
-the Z-JSON can be composed of only the core schema and the UI component, with the data component becoming
-available only after the instrument is administered.
-Certainly, as the data belongs to a study's candidate, there will be
-many data components to one Z-JSON implementation.
-The data component will consist of key-value pairs that map
-each instrument field's ID to the value of its corresponding front-end input element.
-This value will be the data
-collected by the instrument.

 # 2.0: Schema Overview